Truist Bank Review 2023

 Security

-Truist Financial is an FDIC-insured institution, so all of your deposits are covered up to the maximum amount.
-On top of its banking services, Truist also features a number of online security measures to keep your money and personal information safe.
+On top of its banking services, Truist also features several online security measures to keep your money and personal information safe.
 These include proactive account monitoring, multi-factor authentication, and bank-level encryption.

 Customer Support